-The Issue—Food Security as a Basic Element of a Healthy and Prosperous Community:
+The Issue: Food Security as a basic element of a health and prosperous community

 Despite the success of the nation’s nutrition assistance programs and the hard work of state and local governments and countless charitable organizations dedicated to eliminating hunger in their communities, hunger and food insecurity persist.